Classes, Workshops & Sessions

 The heart of the Acadia Trad Festival is world-class instruction students receive from our faculty and workshop instructors.
 Whether you are registered for the full week, a single day, or you just wish to drop in for an afternoon workshop, we have over 200 educational opportunities that will appeal to almost everyone.

 Morning classes focus on student’s chosen major, and are open to registered students only.
 Classes are progressive throughout the week.
-All instrument majors (except for those note as specifically for Beginners) are intended for students at the Intermediate, Advanced or Master level (see below for a description of the levels and descriptions of the morning class curricula).
+All instrument majors (except for those noted as specifically for Beginners) are intended for students at the Intermediate, Advanced or Master level (see below for a description of the levels and descriptions of the morning class curricula).

 In addition to major classes, afternoon workshops and jam sessions are offered for all levels (including beginner) in all instruments and dance.
 All workshops and sessions are included in full-time and daily tuition rates.
 Workshops and sessions are also open to the public for $30 for a 75-minute workshop or $15 for a 75-minute jam session.